-Creating Opportunity with Training and Clay
+Creating Opportunity with Training and Clay at HopeCat

 SHARON, Pa. — Wearing medical scrubs and a white lab coat, Calette Robinson applies a blood pressure cuff to Martina Moore, her classmate at the Hope Center for Arts and Technology.
 The class of eight is in the center’s lab room practicing what they’ve learned.